+At the meeting, the committee:

-During the year under review, no meeting was held by the Remuneration Committee.
-However, the Board reviewed the remuneration policy and structure for all Directors and senior management, including (1) considering the basic salary and bonus schemes paid to Executive Directors and senior management; (2) reviewing the fees paid to the Independent Non-executive Directors; (3) approving the terms of the Executive Directors' service contracts; and (4) assessing the performance of all Directors, in the Board meeting held on 29 March 2022.
-As a good corporate governance practice, the Directors had abstained from voting and did not participate in the discussion on his/her own remuneration at the said Board meeting.
+- reviewed the remuneration policy and structure for all Directors and senior management; - considered the basic salary and bonus schemes paid to Executive Directors and senior management; - reviewed the fees paid to the Independent Non-executive Directors; - approved the terms of the Executive Directors' service contracts; and - assessed the performance of all Directors.

+As a good corporate governance practice, the Directors had abstained from voting and did not participate in the discussion on his/her own remuneration.